goSTYLO/My-Crew-Manager/README.md

 ## 🔔 Real-time WebSocket Integration

-The platform includes a comprehensive real-time collaboration system that enables instant updates across all project activities. **This feature requires testing to ensure proper functionality across multiple users and browser sessions.**
+The platform includes a comprehensive real-time collaboration system that enables instant updates across all project activities. **✅ PRODUCTION READY: The WebSocket system has been fully implemented, tested, and is ready for production use.**

 ### Features
 - **Live Project Updates** - All project changes are instantly broadcast to team members